 - Which town in southern France is a popular pilgrimage site?

-With this skip-the-line ticket, you can take a self-guided tour of Sainte Chapelle in Paris.
+This skip-the-line ticket lets you take a self-guided tour of Sainte Chapelle in Paris.
 You can admire more than 1,000 stained glass windows in this Gothic-era gem.

 You can study the magnificent stained-glass windows that have contributed to Sainte Chapelle’s fame.
 The stained glass panels show 1,113 scenes from the Old and New Testaments spread across 15 windows.